cloudquery/cloudquery/contributing/creating_a_new_plugin.md

 ## Writing a Destination Plugin

 This section is a work in progress.
-For now, raise an issue or reach out to us on Discord if you would like to request (or work on) a new destination plugin.
+For now, raise an issue or reach out to us on our [Community](https://community.cloudquery.io) if you would like to request (or work on) a new destination plugin.